jaemzware/analogarchivejs/README.md

    ```bash
    mkdir music
    ```
-   Copy your MP3 files into the `music` directory.
+   Copy your MP3 or FLAC files into the `music` directory.

 5. **Configure environment** (optional - for Backblaze B2)
    ```bash